dog-ball/Sudoku-Solver/readme.md

 ### Choice of Algorithm

-Inspired by the ability of constraint satisfaction to make a seemingly intractable problem, tractable and its impressive performance on the Eight Queens puzzle, I have chosen to model the sudoku puzzle as a constraint satisfaction problem.
+Inspired by the ability of constraint satisfaction to make a seemingly intractable problem tractable, I have chosen to model this sudoku puzzle solver using the constraint satisfaction algorithm.

 ### Implementation